 But the vast majority of manuals are never referenced and can go straight into the recycle can.

 How Long to Keep Personal Documents Checklist

 Print your own copy of the 3-page resource on how long to keep documents.
+Get immediate access to the checklist plus the entire Organized 31 VIP Resource Library when you sign up for our newsletter.
+It’s packed full of more than 100 printable resources.
 You can download the pdf, print out your checklist and get started right now.

 The Paper Organizing Apps list has active links to take you to the app in either the Apple Store or the Google Play Store.

 When asking yourself how long do I have to keep this document, remember, with the option of accessing many documents online and also of scanning and storing documents, there is really very few physical pieces of paper that you need to keep for a long time.

 How do I access the free printable documents checklist?